-The political origins of these conflicts would suggest, again, that the fighting is not inevitable, but rather that opportunities for peaceful resolution do exist, especially at the earliest stages of tension.
-The international community has essentially two choices in this regard: crisis management, or conflict prevention.
-A full-blown conflict generally takes years to resolve, and much damage is likely to be done in the meantime.
-As we have seen with tragic clarity in the former Yugoslavia, outside intervention only seems to become more difficult, more costly, and perhaps less effective the longer the fighting persists.
+In more fragile democratic systems, however, opportunistic leaders may have ample possibilities for exacerbating ethnic divisions.
+Inter-ethnic violence is nonetheless not inevitable even in these cases.
+Opportunities for peaceful resolution do often exist, especially at the earliest stages of tension, but reconciliation often requires the appropriate engagement of outsiders in promoting dialogue.
+The international community has essentially two choices in this regard: conflict prevention at the early stages, or if a conflict is allowed to develop, crisis management under often difficult cirumstances.
+A full-blown conflict, after all, generally takes years to resolve, and much damage is likely to be done in the meantime, in terms of human suffering and social and economic devastation.
+As we have already seen with tragic clarity elsewhere, outside intervention only seems to become more difficult, more costly, and perhaps less effective the longer the fighting persists.

-The second option is conflict prevention.
-It is easier, more cost-effective, and more constructive for the international community to prevent conflicts before they erupt.
-Bargaining positions have generally not yet hardened, and the parties may still have considerable interest in peaceful solultions, particularly at the earliest stages of friction.
+The preferable option is conflict prevention.
+It is easier, more cost-effective, and more constructive for the international community to address escalating tensions before the conflict erupts.
+Bargaining positions have generally not yet hardened, and the parties may still have considerable interest in peaceful solutions, particularly at the earliest stages of friction.
 The cycle of violence and revenge has also not yet taken hold.
-Violence after all is a desperate act.
 Early on, there may still be numerous possibilities for resolving specific differences.
 More importantly, there may still be possibilities for creating processes and mechanisms for managing inter-ethnic relations peacefully.
-Outsiders who are independent and impartial may play a crucial role in this pre-conflict stage, and here I would like to speak concretely about the role of the CSCE High Commissioner as an instrument for preventive diplomacy.
+Outsiders who are independent and impartial may play a crucial role in this pre-conflict stage, and here I would like to speak concretely about the High Commissioner's role within the CSCE as an instrument for preventive diplomacy.